stackblogger/bitnet.js/Readme.md

 - The **Node.js application** (in `apps/web`) serves a simple web interface where users can input their queries.
 The application connects to the **Python backend** using Socket.IO.
 - The **Python app** (in `apps/llm`) runs the BitNet model, processes the queries, and streams the response back to the Node.js client, word by word.
-- Both applications are containerized and communicate through **docker-compose**.
+- Both applications are containerized and communicate through **docker compose**.

 ### Node.js Frontend (app.js)